VictoriaWard/Exploring-Python/README.md

 >A version of problem 2 program that uses lower and upper bounds and a bisection search to quickly calculate monthly payment to nearest penny.

+#### PS2: Successive Approximation

+##### Problems 1, 2, 3 - Polynomials, Derivatives and Newton's Method:

+>A program that uses Newton's method of successive approximation to find the root of a given polynomial function.

 ### battleship.py